WHAT IS?

 There are around 20,000 drops in a gallon of water and the drop rate is set to a slower pace to allow for the most flavor of the coffee to be extracted by gravity throughout the process.

-Yes, I brew the coffee at a specific ratio using a technique I have practiced for the last 20 plus years to get the ratio just right.
+Yes, it is brewed at a specific ratio using a technique which has been practiced for the last 20 plus years to get the ratio just right.

 Steeping is the process of just drowning grounded coffee in water for a period of time and it is lazy, disrespectful to all the hard working people that grew and harvested the beans, and makes the coffee taste like a Dinosaur's sock!